Radiation therapy for brain cancer

 Depending on your radiation dose, site and other factors, radiation therapy for brain cancer may cause certain side effects.
 Fatigue, hair loss, skin irritation and edema (brain swelling) are common side effects of radiation for brain tumors.
 Sometimes, individuals develop a blood clot in the leg, causing swelling of the foot, ankle or calf.

-You’ll also receive integrative oncology services, like nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation and mind-body medicine, to help combat any side effects of radiation or other treatments you receive.
-These therapies will help keep you strong so you can continue treatment while maintaining your quality of life.
+You’ll also receive supportive care services, like nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation and mind-body medicine, to help combat any side effects of radiation or other treatments you receive.
+These therapies may help keep you strong so you can continue treatment while maintaining your quality of life.